 Its use is continually expanding as research supports its efficacy in other cancer types.

 IORT is particularly beneficial for early-stage cancers where the tumor can be fully removed during surgery.
-The direct radiation can eliminate microscopic disease, potentially reducing the need for additional treatments.
+Direct radiation can eliminate microscopic disease, potentially reducing the need for additional treatments.
 Advanced cancers with a singular metastatic site may also benefit from IORT as part of a comprehensive treatment strategy.

 The selection of patients for IORT is a meticulous process, involving various criteria to ensure the treatment's success and the patient's safety.
 Key factors include: